odkr/sucgi/README.rst

-suCGI checks whether a CGI script is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the current process to the UID, the GID, and the groups of that user, cleans up the environment, and then runs the script.
+suCGI checks whether a CGI script is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the current process to the UID, the GID, and the groups of that user, cleans the environment, and then runs the script.

 Requirements
 ============

-A system that complies with `POSIX.1-2008`_, including its X/Open system interface extension, and is compatible with `4.4BSD`_.
-Any post-2020 Unix-like operating system should meet those requirements.
+suCGI requires a system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including its X/Open system interface extension.

-That said, if suCGI were fit for use, I'd warn you that you need to do your due diligence, because a few kernels and quite some standard libraries deviate from POSIX.1-2008 and 4.4BSD, and some of those deviations are too insignificant for the compiler to catch but significant enough to compromise the assumptions of suCGI's threat model.
-And while we're at it, suCGI's threat model has, well, been modelled for Debian/GNU Linux; it may or may not work for other systems.
-Luckily, you need not care about any of this; suCGI is work-in-progress and *not* fit for use.
-Don't use it, even if you are running Debian/GNU Linux.

 Installation
 ============

-**Do NOT use suCGI at this point!** This project is work in progess and has *not* been reviewed, let alone audited.
+**Do NOT use suCGI at this point!** suCGI is work in progess and has *not* been reviewed, let alone audited.

 ----

-You may need to install the standard build tools.
+You may need to install the standard build tools and M4.

 Arch-based GNU/Linux systems::